 I think tattoos are the best souvenirs in the world: they’re weightless, last forever, don’t occupy space in the bags, don’t break.

-They hurt, and when they’re healing, they’re ugly – the same shell that forms when you hurt yourself happens there – all over the tattoo.
+They hurt, and when they’re healing, they’re ugly – the same crust that forms when you hurt yourself happens there – all over the tattoo.
 When they start healing, they are itchy, and you’re not supposed to itch.
 Sometimes they even need a retouch.

 If you have a travel tattoo, we’d love to see it!